dimikara/US-Census-Demographic-Data/README.md

 ### Design

 I made use of the map that can be embedded in a Tableau worksheet in order to see how the top 10 states with the highest unemployment are spread geographically.

+In the map, the Highlight State bar is used for an easy navigation: upon choosing a state out of the 10 that are available, the data is automatically highlighted in the visualization parts on the right.
+We may also click on a state in a table on the right, and get directly the data on the map and on the other table/graph, as both tables act as a filter.

 For comparing Unemployment and Poverty, I actually took my inspiration from the popular population pyramid charts.
 I have also added the data for Child Poverty, using hues of blue as a differentiator in order to give a prompt sense of the metric: the darkest the blue color is, the highest the Child Poverty is.